PedroSFreitas/blackarch-slim-iso/README.md

 - It's also important to mention that offline installation will install everything that the Live ISO has.
-It means you'll have applications that you don't necessarily need, i.e.: gpu drivers, etc. Make sure to do a clean up after.
+It means you'll have applications that you don't necessarily need, i.e.: gpu drivers, virtualbox modules, etc.
+Make sure to do a clean up after, if necessary.

 - And YES you can use this same ISO to install Vanilla Arch Linux!
 Yep!
 Just follow the https://wiki.archlinux.org/index.php/installation_guide and you should be good.

+- The Live ISO has Arch Wiki Offline package installed, meaning you can check all Arch documentation without access to the Internet.
+Make sure to check it!

-## Screenshots
+## Screenshots (probably out of date)

 ![login](docs/login.png)
 ![empty](docs/empty.png)